Search for TGCHE

 Contributors may please note

 • Multiple submissions will not be considered.
-Each contributor, along with any co-authors, should submit only one article per issue of the journal.
+Each contributor, together with any co-authors, should submit only one article.

-• The number of co-authors must not exceed three (3).
+• The number of authors, including the corresponding author, must not exceed three (3).

-• TJHE Prefers British English, and APA Style (7th ed.)
+• TJHE prefers British English and APA Style, 7th edition.

 The Editor